Group of four happy latino girls posed at street

 The study is funded by the Betty Irene Moore Fellowship for Nurse Leaders and Innovators and the University of Colorado Population Research Center.

-We envision a world where everyone has access to health care to choose if and when to parent.
-And where structural racism is dismantled so that everyone has equitable opportunities on which to build their dreams.
+We envision a world where everyone has access to healthcare to choose if and when to parent.

 We are a research team from the University of Colorado College of Nursing and the University of Colorado Denver.
-Kate Coleman-Minahan is the principal investigator, Edelina Burciaga is the co-investigator, and Sayury Chavez Carrillo and Noelia Montford are research service professionals.
+Kate Coleman-Minahan is the principal investigator, Edelina Burciaga is the co-investigator, and Sayury Chavez Carrillo is the research service professional.

 Reproductive Health and Immigration Team